Cross-platform C SDK logo

 http

-The HTTP object.
-Will be set to NULL after destruction.
+The HTTP session.
+It will be set to NULL upon destruction.

 http_clear_headers ()